Driffield: Religion

 There are nine churches in Driffield, which work together as 'Churches Together in Driffield'.

-The Anglican church dedicated to All Saints was designated a Grade I listed building in 1963 and is now recorded in the National Heritage List for England, maintained by Historic England.
-St Mary's church is within the same benefice as All Saints but actually sits in neighbouring Little Driffield.
-(There was once a second Anglican Church in Driffield itself, dedicated to Saint John and located on St Johns Road, but it has been demolished.)
+The Anglican All Saints' Church, Driffield was designated a Grade I listed building in 1963 and is now recorded in the National Heritage List for England, maintained by Historic England.
+St Mary's Church, Little Driffield is within the same benefice as All Saints.
+There was once a second Anglican Church in Driffield itself, dedicated to Saint John and located on St Johns Road, but it has been demolished.

-There is a small Roman Catholic Church dedicated to Our Lady and Saint Edward that was built in 1886.
+The small Roman Catholic Our Lady and Saint Edward's Church, Driffield was built in 1886.
 The Methodist Church stands on Middle Street North.
 The former 1880 building, was demolished in November 2018 and replaced by a modern building.
 Bourne Methodists is a Primitive Methodist Church, sited on Westgate.
 The Salvation Army have a building on The Mount.

 Driffield Christian Fellowship is an Elim Pentecostal church who have a building on Wansford Road.
 Their church service is held in the Performing Arts Hall at Driffield School.
 The Congregational Church is situated on Exchange Street.
 The Revive Church meets in the Community Centre on Mill Street.